 Halloween Math Activities

 We started out using blocks to measure witch’s brooms.
-My son used his blocks to measure the broom, counted the cubes, and recorded the number on his sheet.
+My son used his blocks to measure the broom, count the cubes, and record the number on his sheet.
 If you’re looking for blocks like the ones pictured here is a set from Amazon.

 To reinforce the numbers 0-10 we used counting clip cards.
 Usually, I have my son use clothespins but we decided to try using paper clips and it worked great.
 He counted the spiders in the web and clipped the correct number on each card.